 Model implementation

-We used the R2jags package in R (R Development Core Team 2014, Plummer 2013) to implement the Bayesian models.
-We verified that R-hats were lower than 1.3 and visually inspected traceplots to verify that chains mixed well (Supplemental information S1xx).
+We used the R2jags package in R (R Development Core Team 2017, Plummer 2017) to implement the Bayesian models.
+We verified that R-hats were lower than 1.3 and visually inspected traceplots to verify that chains mixed well.
+Archer and West (2021) provide all analysis data and code necessary to reproduce are results in an online archive.